Martyrs Mirror: Surviving copper etchings used to illustrate the book

+German translation in the 1740s

 In 1745, Jacob Gottschalk arranged with the Ephrata Cloister to have them translate the Martyrs Mirror from Dutch into German and to print it.
 The work took 15 men three years to finish and in 1749, at 1,512 pages, it was the largest book printed in America before the Revolutionary War.
 An original volume is on display at the Ephrata Cloister.